 - In Durarara!!, Celty's clothes are created using her ability to manipulate shadows.
 Izaya wonders out loud at one point if shining a really bright light on her would leave her naked.
 (She gets a couple of spotlights put on her in Episode 12.5 and nothing happens.)

-- Green Lantern's costume/uniform is created by his power ring by simply changing his regular clothes to his uniform.
-Thus, as long as the ring is working, his work clothes are usually going to look great and clean by default.
+- Each member of the Green Lantern Corps wears a special uniform generated by their power ring.
+Thus, as long as the ring is working properly, their work clothes are usually going to look great and clean by default.

 - In the short-lived "Threeboot" version of Legion of Super-Heroes, it's established that Brainiac 5 had a very hard time designing a version of the Legion flight ring that would triplicate with Triplicate Girl when she used her powers.